Digital Marketing Diploma Dublin

-The foundation module will examine how the internet has changed the relationship between businesses and customers and what marketers now need to do.
-Setting the scene for the course, it will examine current trends in marketing, how the internet affects strategy, tone of voice, media placement and copywriting style.
-Using examples of best (and worst) global practice, the module will conclude by introducing a scorecard system designed to plan online marketing strategically.
+This foundation module examines how digital has changed relationships between businesses and customers.
+Setting the scene for the programme, it examines current trends and how digital affects strategy.
+Using examples of the best (and worst) global practice, it concludes by introducing a scorecard system.

 Module 2 – Google AdWords / Pay per click Ads

-This module will demonstrate how to use search engine optimisation and marketing to drive customers to your site, while improving your search engine ranking and maximising conversion of visitors to customers.
-It will examine how best to maintain and continually improve search engine visibility using transparent, trusted methods.
+This module will demonstrate how to use SEO to drive customers to your site, while improving your search engine rankings and how to maximise your conversion rates.
+You’ll also examine how to maintain and improve your sites visibility using transparent and trusted methods.

 Module 4 – Online Video

-This module will look at how to create an online community, increase brand awareness and enhance click-through and response rates using the video medium.
-We will explore how to create, edit and distribute a video, examine where video's use is appropriate and its potential impact, and review case studies to illustrate how seeded and viral videos are most effectively used.
-We will discuss the best channels for video disribution to achieve maximum returns and results.
-Additionally, as broadband speeds improve, we will examine what lies ahead for video in terms of quality and use.
+It’s all about the visuals in this module and how best to create an online community, increase brand awareness and enhance click through and response rates.
+Using video as a medium you’ll explore how to create, edit and distribute content.
+You’ll also examine its potential impact, and review case studies to show how seeded and viral videos can be most effectively used.
+You’ll discuss the best channels for distribution and how best to achieve maximum returns.
+Additionally, as broadband speeds improve, you’ll look at what lies ahead for video.

-This module will provide the skills necessary to express yourself effectively in an online world.
-It will highlight the differences between writing for the web as opposed to print media, and illustrate how best to present digital content in order to attract and convert website visitors.
+Delivered by Conor Pope this is a very hands on session.
+You’ll work on developing skills necessary to express yourself effectively online.
+Conor will highlight the differences between writing for digital as opposed to print media.
+In a very engaging way he’ll illustrate how best to present Digital Marketing content in order to attract and convert visitors.

-This is a practical, interactive module that will give valuable insight into website analytics.
-It will enable you to draw actionable conclusions from traffic to your website that can then be used to improve the site's design and optimise further traffic.
-You will be encouaged to identify aspects of websites that need to be improved, and begin to see how these improvements' impact can then be measured.
+This is a practical, interactive module that will give you valuable insight into web analytics while showing you how to draw actionable conclusions from the data you collect.
+It will show you how to use this information to improve the site's design and optimise it to increase traffic.
+Throughout you’ll be encouraged to identify aspects of your site that need to be improved, and begin to see how these improvements can be measured.

 Modules 9 & 10 – Social Media and Your Online Brand:

-In these modules you will learn how to leverage your company’s Social Media presence to generate more connections, build relationships with customers and boost your bottom line.
-Both modules will look in-depth at Facebook, Twitter, LinkedIn and other popular social networks, as well as the arts of blogging and podcasting and the sharing of online photographs and video.
-They will include case studies of Irish and global businesses now using social media effectively to build customer communities and successfully manage online brands.
+In these modules you’ll learn how to leverage your company’s Social Media presence to generate more connections, build relationships and boost your bottom line.
+Both modules take an in-depth look at Facebook, Twitter, LinkedIn and other popular social networks, as well as the art of blogging and podcasting.
+They will also include case studies of Irish and global businesses effectively using social media to build customer communities and successfully manage their online brands.

-This module will show you how to plan an online advertising campaign.
-It will help you put together an overall strategy for display advertising, write a creative brief, determine the best media for your objectives, understand how to maximize your return on investment and show how to budget efectively for online ad spend.
+Here you will learn how to plan an online advertising campaign and put together an overall strategy for display advertising.
+You’ll look at how to write a creative brief and determine the best media for your specific objectives.
+You’ll also be shown how to maximize your return on investment and how to budget effectively for your ad spend.

-Having joined forces with the IIA in 2010, we jointly deliver the Digital Marketing Diploma to organisations of all sizes across the country.
-The Diploma is designed to help individuals and organisations come to terms with the rapidly evolving digital arena.
-On completing the programme, you will have a solid grounding in the field and be in a position to develop a digital strategy for your businesss / organisation.
+Teaming up with the Irish Internet Association (IIA) in 2010, we jointly deliver the Digital Marketing Diploma to companies of all shapes and sizes around the country.
+We designed the Diploma to help individuals and organisations come to terms with the rapidly evolving space that is digital.
+By the end of the programme, you’ll have a solid grounding in the field and be in a position to develop an informed and comprehensive Digital Marketing Strategy for your business.

 This course has been awarded 12 hours for Chartered Bankers and Certified Bankers for 2014 by the Institute of Bankers in Ireland.